marioy47/blog-posts/gatsby-developer-site-portfolio-and-blog/index.md

 ### Adding Code Highlighting plugin

-My site will be a developing site, that means that I'll be creating articles that will have source code inside it.
+My site will focus on development, tutorials and how-tos.
+That means that I'll be creating articles that will have source code inside it.
 So I'll need a plugin that converts source code snippets into something beautiful to see.

 The `prismjs` plugin does just that.
 Converts code snippets into colored content.
 Also I'll need a nice theme for that highlighting.